The Walden Year

 A program for learning outdoors, focusing on a creative, compassionate, interdisciplinary education in arts, ecology, writing, civic engagement, and wellness.

-The Walden Year partners with The Willowell Foundation and runs in connection with local supervisory unions and the Community College of Vermont.
-We anticipate that Walden Year students will be eligible to enroll in up to 6 credits from CCV as part of the Walden curriculum.
-Please note that while the program has some overlap with The Walden Project and is informed by its design and successes over the last 24 years, the Walden Year will be a unique expression of place-based education.
+The Walden Year partners with The Willowell Foundation.
+Please note that while the program has some overlap with The Walden Project and is informed by its design and successes over the last 24 years, the Walden Year is a unique expression of place-based education.

-The program is modeled on Henry David Thoreau’s sojourn to Walden Pond where he immersed himself in ecology to deepen his sense of self, and explore his relationship with self, society, and the natural world.
+The program is modeled on Henry David Thoreau’s sojourn to Walden Pond where he immersed himself in ecology to explore his relationship with self, society, and the natural world.
 To that end, we support student centered-inquiry and encourage youth to follow and pursue their own areas of interest with support and guidance from the staff of Vermont licensed teachers.
-To learn more about this program’s predecessor, The Walden Project, click the button below.
+To learn more about this program, click the button below.

 INTRODUCTION

 In the Walden Year, students actively participate in co-creating the learning community.
 Through community partnerships, they have the opportunity to gain workplace experience.
-Students develop voice and agency through project-based learning, and also develop healthy habits to foster lifelong wellness, including: mindfulness and meditation, journaling, connection with nature, connection with community, nutrition, community service, and cultivating the life of the mind.
+Students develop voice and agency through project-based learning while practicing healthy habits that foster lifelong wellness.
+Daily habits include mindfulness and meditation, journaling, connection with nature, connection with community, nutrition, community service, and cultivating the life of the mind.

-The following core questions are woven into the student experience and are used to frame discourse at The Walden Year:
+We weave the following core questions into the student experience and use them to frame the discourse at The Walden Year:

 What is my relationship to self?